WINTER STORM WARNING TODAY

 FRIDAY: W 15-30+ MPH

-TODAY: An icy mix turns to snow.
+AFTERNOON: Mix transitions to all snow.
 Slippery travel, especially this afternoon...
 2-5″ possible by sunset.
-HIGH: 35
+HIGH: 34

 TONIGHT: Evening snow.
 Mostly 4-8″ snow totals.
 Windy with areas of blowing snow.
 LOW: 8